IMS-TEAM-1/logbook/Killian Paulic/Logbook week 2.md

 These things are working perfectly and now I understand a bit more the structure and the mobile developement.
 To finish this part, I should adapt what Filip did whith his mocked api call, everything with dependencie injection (DI) to add every next steps of the project.

 *Wednesday*
+- On Wednesday, I was still working on the same topic.
+I managed to implement what Filip has done with the mocked Api and convert his part with the mvvm architecture and abstraction.
+It seems to be good, I have to test it to be sure that everything work fine.
+The View and ViewModel are done, just have to connect them together and it should be over.

 *Thursday*